David O. McKay: Career in education

 Upon his return from Scotland in late 1899, McKay taught at the high school level at LDS Weber Stake Academy (predecessor of Weber State University).
 He married Emma Ray Riggs in the Salt Lake Temple on January 2, 1901.
 They eventually had seven children, one dying as a young child.For his first three years at Weber, McKay taught mainly religion and literature classes.
 On April 17, 1902, McKay was appointed principal of Weber, succeeding the founding principal, Louis F. Moench, who had resigned after nine years in the position.
 One of his first actions as principal was to organize a school paper.
 He oversaw the inauguration of sports programs at Weber, with men's and women's basketball teams organized during McKay's tenure.
 In 1905, they won their baseball game against the University of Utah.

 In 1905, church apostles John W. Taylor and Matthias F. Cowley resigned from the Quorum of the Twelve due to disagreement over the manifesto forbidding polygamy, and apostle Marriner W. Merrill died in early 1906.
-With three vacancies, George F. Richards, Orson F. Whitney, and McKay were called as apostles in the LDS Church's April 1906 general conference.
-McKay was 32 years of age at the time.
+With three vacancies, George F. Richards, Orson F. Whitney, and McKay were called as apostles during the LDS Church's April 1906 general conference.
+McKay was then 32 years of age.

-Prior to this appointment to full-time service, McKay had planned on a career in education and educational administration.
+Prior to this appointment to full-time church service, McKay had planned on a career in education and educational administration.
 He stayed active in education even after his appointment, continuing as principal of the Weber Stake Academy until 1908 (replaced by Wilford M. McKendrick).
 McKay stayed at Weber Stake Academy to see the completion of new building projects that he had begun.
 He also served on the Weber school's board of trustees until 1922, and on the University of Utah's board of regents from 1921 to 1922.

 McKay enjoyed a long, personal friendship with John F. Fitzpatrick, who published the Salt Lake Tribune from 1924 until 1960.
 They met weekly for breakfast to discuss the betterment of Utah.
 Fitzpatrick organized the Newspaper Agency Corporation, a joint operating agreement between the Salt Lake Tribune (represented as the Kearns Corporation) and the church-owned Deseret News, and consulted extensively with McKay to form this mutually beneficial business in 1952.